Omar-Irfan/DSAA/BigONotation/notes.md

 -We use big O to compare data structures to see how good they are for specific purposes

 Data Structures + Algorithms = Programs

+## The worst Big O ---> O(n!)
+- means we are adding a nested loop for every input -Will never see this, if your function has this you did something very wrong

+## 3 Pillars of Programming
+1. Readable
+2. Scalable (interms of speed) - Has good time complexity
+3. Scalable (interms of space/memory) - Has good space complexity

+-usually a trade off between speed and memory, if you want things to go faster you will have to sacrifice memory and vice versa

+## Space Complexity

+-a program has two ways to remember things, heap and stack -heap : store variables that are assigned values -stack : keep track of function calls

+-we look at total size relative to the size of input and see how much new memory we are allocating

+## What causes space coomplexity?

+-Variables
+-Data Structures
+-Function Call
+-Allocations